 “Yes, ma’am,” she said before going upstairs.

 Noella was a bit fidgety, and her patient looked at her oddly a couple of times.
 Noella was about to make up a story about Joel but thought better of it.
 She began chattering happily as she worked.
-“It is a lovely day outside, a bit cool, but it’s sunny.
+“It is a lovely day outside though a bit cool.
 Would you like me to open the curtains?”
 Her patient gave a faint smile and nod.
 Noella opened one partially, and when the woman did not flinch or turn away, she opened them both.
-A soft light flooded the room.
+A soft, gray light flooded the room.
 “Is that all right?”

 “Yes,” said the woman.

-Noella put a clothespin on the last cloth and followed Joel out the gate.
+Noella put a clothespin on the last cloth and followed him out the gate.
 They crossed behind the row of houses.
-When they reached the stables, Joel put up a hand, checked the sidewalk, and beckoned to Noella.
+When they reached the stables, Joel put up a hand, checked the sidewalk, and beckoned.
 They crossed to the tower and then from the tower to the bushes at the side of the road.
-It wasn’t until they reached the willow tree and group of bushes that Joel stopped and handed Noella her cloak.
-She put it on as a chilly gust reached her.
+It wasn’t until they reached the willow that Joel stopped and handed Noella her cloak.

 “How … ” she started but stopped when Joel shook his head.
 He handed her the lantern and basket.
 She hadn’t even noticed them there beside a low bush.
-As dark clouds started swiftly moving in, the flame shone brighter.
-Joel quickly tied a cloth around the lantern, picked up his bundle of blankets and a homespun sack she didn’t recognize and started walking.
+As more dark clouds started swiftly moving in, the flame shone brighter.
+Joel quickly tied a cloth around the lantern, picked up his bundles and a homespun sack she didn’t recognize and started walking.

 “Why, Joel?
 Who’s going to come after us?”